medialab/aime-core/presentation.md

 Matrix pun FTW (old & new admin) (two examples)

+Note: The tool is a POC and does not aim at replacing Neo4j's already good admin.

 ===

 ## Migrating
 intéret de la viz dans le travail de migration

+===

+## On the subject of ordered links

+* `[:FOLLOWS]` relationships
+* Relationships attributes

+Note: develop

 ===